uncbiag/InverseConsistency/docs/source/medical_training.rst

 - Recording all hyperparameters assosciated with each training run so that you can replicate it- this is super important if you are investing hours or days into a training run, and super easy with :mod:`footsteps`

 - Generating and saving metrics, visualizations and weight checkpoints throughout training.

+We provide three tutorials using the open source OASIS dataset: finetuning uniGradICON, training GradICON, and training ConstrICON.

 Preprocessing the Dataset